-The Ontario Financing Authority (OFA) manages the Province's debt and investment of liquid reserves, and recovers its costs from the Province for these services.
+The Ontario Financing Authority (OFA) manages the Province's debt and investment of liquid reserves, and recovers the cost of these services from the Province.
 The OFA also provides financial services to Crown agencies and other public bodies, and recovers costs on a fee-for-service basis.